ReyonRen/MFGAN/README.md

 This code is based on [SASREC](https://github.com/kang205/SASRec).

 ### Requirements
-* Tensorflow 1.2.0,
+* Tensorflow 1.2.0
 * Python 3.6

 ### Data
 <img src="https://github.com/RUCAIBox/MFGAN/blob/master/dataset.png" width="450" alt="dataset"/>

-First you need the training data of the generator, where each line contains an user id and item id meaning an interaction.
+For the training data of the generator, each line contains an user id and item id meaning an interaction.

-Then you need the training data of the discriminators, which contain n files if the dataset have n attributes.
-In an attribute file, each line contain an attribute of a item, which depends on how  define the attribute information.
+As for the training data of the discriminators, it contains n files if the dataset have n attributes.
+In an attribute file, each line contains an attribute of a item, which depends on how the attribute information defined.

 ## Model training
 `python main.py --dataset="generator training set name" --train_dir=default`